 - Write the shell script and put it into your root folder.
-Name it customization.sh You can download my example for Debian from here.
+Name it customization.sh You can download my example for Debian at the end of this post.
 Make it executable. (chmod +x /root/customization.sh)

 - There are five parameters that you need to pass: The guest’s hostname, domain name, IP address, default gateway and the root password.
 You will need to pass this parameters to the shell script at this order.

 - Optional, but strongly suggested step: Make a second copy from this VM and try this shell script on there.
 (Point 9) If it changes these five parameters successfully and removes itself, then you can use it in your live template VM.

 - Download guestOpsManagement.pl from here.
 This script has written by lamw, so all credits belongs to him.
 You should read his full documentation about this Perl script’s functions and parameters in his post here.

 - Put the file into your Perl SDK vm app directory, which is /usr/lib/vmware-vcli/apps/vm for default.
 Make it executable. (chmod +x /usr/lib/vmware-vcli/apps/vm/guestOpsManagement.pl)

 - Deploy your template as you did usually, then power it on.
 Wait few minutes to make sure it is booted up.

 - Call the guestOpsManagement.pl script which will make your changes, then remove itself and reboot the guest: